wemilabs/cuttypie-dev/content/blog/digital-twins-in-industrial-iot-revolutionizing-manufacturing-predictive-maintenance.md

 - <a href="https://arxiv.org/abs/2406.13117" target="_blank">State-of-the-Art Review: The Use of Digital Twins to Support Artificial Intelligence-Guided Predictive Maintenance</a> - arXiv
 - <a href="https://www.reuters.com/legal/legalindustry/avoiding-growing-pains-development-use-digital-twins-2024-08-20/" target="_blank">Avoiding growing pains in the development and use of digital twins</a> - Reuters
 - <a href="https://en.wikipedia.org/wiki/Fourth_Industrial_Revolution" target="_blank">Fourth Industrial Revolution</a> - Wikipedia

----

-_For further insights on digital twins and their applications, explore sources from PTC, Gramener, AnyLogic, NC-Vision, and academic research available on platforms like arXiv._